wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

-   reasonable attempt to contact a domain for which a Negative Trust Anchor may be used, and preferably prior to implementing it.
+   Technical personnel should also confirm that the domain is not intentionally broken, such as for testing purposes as noted in Section 12.
+Such an investigation must confirm that a failure is due to misconfiguration, as a similar breakage could have occurred if an attacker gained access to a domain's authoritative servers and modified those records or had the domain pointed to their own rogue authoritative servers.
+In addition, personnel should make a reasonable attempt to contact a domain for which a Negative Trust Anchor may be used, and preferably prior to implementing it.